soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 The following aspects have been worked on and will be furhter developed and integrated into future iterations of the SoilWise knowledge graph:

-- Applying various methods using AI/ML to derive a (soil health) knowledge graph from unstructured content.
+- Applying various methods using AI/ML to derive a soil health knowledge graph from unstructured content.
 This is piloted by using (parts of) the EEA report _"[Soil monitoring in Europe – Indicators and thresholds for soil health assessments](https://www.eea.europa.eu/en/analysis/publications/soil-monitoring-in-europe)"_.
 It tests the effectiveness of various methods to generate knowledge in the form of knowledge graphs from documents, which could also benefit other AI/ML functions foreseen.
 - Establishing links between the SoilWise knowledge graph and external taxonomies and ontologies (linked data).
 Concepts in the SoilWise knowledge graph that (closely) match with concepts in the AGROVOC thesaurus are linked.
+Other candidate vocabularies in scope are ISO 11074 and GloSIS ontology.
 The implemented method is exemplary for the foreseen wider linking required to establish a soil health knowledge graph.
 - Testing AI/ML based methods to derive additional knowledge (e.g. keywords, geography) for data and knowledge assets.
 Such methods could for instance be used to further augment metadata or fill exisiting metadata gaps.
 Besides testing such methods, this includes establishing a model that allows to distinguish between genuine and generated metadata.

 ### Knowledge graph validation

-The validation of the knowledge graph will follow a structured two-phase methodology:
+The validation of the soil health knowledge graph will follow a structured two-phase methodology:

 #### Question Formulation
-A series of questions will be developed based on the content of the EEA soil monitoring report, which serves as the sole reference data source.
+A series of questions will be developed based on the content of the EEA report.
 The principle underpinning this step is that if the knowledge graph accurately encapsulates the report’s information, it should generate answers consistent with those derived directly from the source.
 These questions will undergo collaborative review to ensure their scientific validity and relevance within soil science.

 #### SPARQL Query Execution and Result Verification
 Validated questions will be converted into SPARQL queries and executed against the knowledge graph.
 The retrieved results will be aggregated and systematically cross-referenced with the answers documented in the EEA report.
 To ensure domain accuracy, a domain expert will perform a rigorous evaluation of the knowledge graph’s outputs, verifying their technical correctness and adherence to soil science principles.